hapax/hapax.github.io/assets/chandra.md

 	</div>
 	</figure>

-We are now going to "square the circle", and lay two snipped circles at right angles to each other.
+We are now going to "square the circle": lay two snipped circles at right angles, forming a square with horizontal coordinate $x$ (associated to one circle) and vertical coordinate $y$ (associated to the other).
-Viewed from the snipped perspective, we have two lines of length
-$L$, so their product is a *square* with horizontal coordinate $x$ and vertical coordinate $y$.
-A wave is now a wobbly sheet drawn over the square, with amplitude
+A wave is now a wobbly sheet drawn over the top of the square.
-$A(x, y)$.
-But viewing each vertical line as a circle, and each horizontal line as a circle, we get the periodicity requirements

-$$
-A(0, y) = A(L, y), \quad A(x, 0) = A(x, L).
-$$

-If we glue the top and the bottom, and the left and the right, we will end up with a donut.
+But the left and right are identified, because we have a circle in the horizontal direction, and gluing the left and right of the square gives a cylinder.
-We learn that the product of two circles is a donut.
+But the top and bottom are also identified, since we have a circle in the vertical direction.
+Gluing the two ends of the cylinder, we get a donut!

 <figure>
     <div style="text-align:center"><img src